RedisAI/RedisAI/docs/developer.md

 make GPU=1
 ```

-After this, you can run the create docker and mount your source code with the following command, from within the RedisAI folder.
+After this, you can run the created docker and mount your source code with the following command, from within the RedisAI folder.
+Assuming that the docker was built for ubuntu bionic machine with cpu-only support (the default parameters) from master branch, you can run:

 ```
-docker run `pwd`:/build -it redisai:latest bash
+docker run -v "`pwd`:/build" -it redislabs/redisai:edge-cpu-bionic bash
 ```

 Continue to edit files on your local machine, and rebuild as needed within the docker, by running the command below, from */build* in the docker: